Master of Arts in Educational Leadership and Societal Change

 Mission and Learning Objectives

-The SUA Graduate School strives to provide an academic setting that nurtures students from a variety of cultures and national backgrounds, who seek to learn from shared experiences.
-The Graduate School also strives to develop critical thinking skills and to foster a commitment to lifelong learning, educational leaders as first and foremost lead learners.
-To this end, the Graduate School emphasizes small class sizes that cultivate close and informal relationship between teachers and students, rigorous academic endeavors, free and open dialogue, and an appreciation for human diversity.
+The SUA Graduate School strives to provide an academic setting that nurtures students from various cultural and national backgrounds.
+The Graduate School trains educational leaders who are, first and foremost, lead learners and critical thinkers.
+To this end, the MA program adopts a traditional cohort model.
+It emphasizes small class sizes that cultivate close and informal relationships between teachers and students, rigorous academic endeavors, free and open dialogue, and an appreciation for human diversity.

-The mission of Soka University of America’s Master of Arts in Educational Leadership and Societal Change program is to provide graduate-level students with the broad interdisciplinary knowledge, research skills, and practical experience for cutting-edge leadership in the all-inclusive-world of education, locally, nationally, and internationally.
+The mission of Soka University of America’s Master of Arts in Educational Leadership and Societal Change program is to provide graduate-level students with broad interdisciplinary knowledge, research skills, and practical experience for cutting-edge leadership in the all-inclusive world of education, locally, nationally, and internationally.

 Upon completion of the MA in Educational Leadership and Societal Change program, students are expected to be able to:

-1. Assess and manage barriers to school change – including legal policies, curricular practices, traditional learning theories, relations between teachers and administrators, parents and schools, schools and society – and develop strategies to overcome them, including case methods of societal change that are sensitive to wide variations in local needs and concerns, actors and agents;
+1. Assess barriers to school change and develop strategies to overcome them through practices that are sensitive to wide variations in local needs and actors;

 2. Take demonstrable leadership, informed by an understanding of the historic relations between school and society, for the improvement of education and educational systems in an increasingly global, interdependent world;

-4. Assess and measure the relative strengths and weaknesses of alternate models of school administration and leadership past and present;
+3. Assess models of education and leadership past and present;

-5. Demonstrate in written, oral, and visual forms of communication the knowledge and skills conducive to learning environments that value diversity, lifelong learning, the mentoring skills of teachers, innovative and ethical decision-making at all levels, and the successful achievement of all school-aged youth;
+4. Demonstrate the knowledge and skills conducive to learning environments that value diversity, lifelong learning, mentorship, innovative, democratic, and ethical decision-making at all levels, and student’s holistic growth and development;

 Pedagogical Methods

-Regular semester-long courses – lecture, group work, discussion, library research.
+Regular semester-long courses lectures, group work, discussion, in-class activities, and library research.
 These courses are taught in a more-or-less traditional graduate seminar format in which students read and discuss both common and individual readings, pursue a research project under the direction of a professor/mentor, and provide regular progress reports to the class as a whole for commentary and input.

 General Information

-This is a full-time program – i.e., students are enrolled on a full- time basis (9 or more credits per semester).
-It will take 2 years to complete this program, which requires 41 semester credits to graduate.
+This is a full-time program i.e., students are enrolled on a full-time basis (9 or more credits per semester).
+It will take two years to complete this program.

-The courses in the program are offered in a traditional semester system (fall and spring) as well as in a unique block system – i.e., semester-based credit courses in 14-week-semester and 2 to 3-week-block sessions.
+The courses in the program are offered in a traditional semester system (fall and spring) as well as in a unique block system – i.e., semester-based credit courses in 15-week semesters and 2 to 3-week block sessions.

 Year One Fall Block (August)